progress/iceberg/PAS/Management/OEManager/ABL/oemanager.README.md

 Some tasks denote optional or required parameters, while all will use a set of common parameters either derived from the local PAS instance or specified via the command line or `oemanager.properties` file.
 When necessary to override any property values, simply pass as `name=value` on the command line or uncomment the property name and set a default value within the `oemanager.properties`.

 The output for any generated files from available tasks will be placed in the location referred to by the `-Doutdir` value.
-This may be one of 2 built-in options, `PWD` or `TMP` for the current directory (`CATALINA_BASE/bin`) or temp folder (`CATALINA_BASE/temp`), respectively.
+This may be one of 2 built-in options, `BIN` or `TMP` for the deployed utils directory (`CATALINA_BASE/utils`) or temp folder (`CATALINA_BASE/temp`), respectively.
 Alternately, you may specify a full path to use for all output.

 **Examples:**